igmhub/LyaCoLoRe/README.md

 ## Main production of DESI mocks

 There are two main stages to processing the output files from a CoLoRe simulation, each with a separate script in LyaCoLoRe.
-These can be executed with the script `run_lyacolore_multi_node.sh` (see below for notes on parallisation).
+These can be executed with the script `run_lyacolore.sh` (see below for notes on parallisation).

 The two main stages of LyaCoLoRe are: